gerardog/gsudo/README.md

 ### Usage from PowerShell / PowerShell Core

-`gsudo` detects if it's invoked from PowerShell and allows the following syntax to elevate PS commands: You can pass a string literal with the command that needs to be elevated.
-[PowerShell Quoting Rules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules) apply.
+`gsudo` detects if it's invoked from PowerShell (unless skipped with `-d`) and allows to elevate PS commands.
+For simple commands, without parentheses `()` or the pipeline operator `|`, just prepend `gsudo`.

+For more complex commands, you can pass a string literal with the command to be elevate:  `PS C:\> gsudo 'powershell string command'`

 Note that `gsudo` returns a string that can be captured, not powershell objects.

-`PS C:\> gsudo 'powershell string command'`
+**BREAKING CHANGE v0.8:** It is no longer needed to additionally escape `"` with `\\"`.
+Now standard [PowerShell Quoting Rules](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_quoting_rules) apply exactly.

 **Examples:**